Board of County Commissioners goals and policy directives 2023

 Public Health and Human Services

 - Promote overall community physical and mental health by preventing disease with vaccinations and addressing environmental health concerns (water and air quality) by providing high quality services including educating and advocating for specific community needs, fulfilling State grants and through collaboration and partnerships.
+Specifically, the Commissioners will work to finalize and implement the Public Health Improvement Plan (PHIP) that endeavors to remove barriers to health care services such as mental health care.

-- Advance Garfield County’s participation level with the State of Colorado with our community corrections program and evaluate additional funding sources from the State of Colorado to support the program.
+- Advance Garfield County’s participation level with the State of Colorado with our Community Corrections program and evaluate additional funding sources from the State of Colorado to support the program.

 Community Outreach and Transparency

 - Maintain and promote transparency and improve community relations by providing improved access to meetings such as continuing the use of Zoom and Granicus as well as access to information and financial data and services.
+A specific focus will be on implementing a replacement for Granicus in order to continually improve our meeting and agenda management systems.

 - Continue to highlight county activities, decisions, proclamations, awards and events through press releases, public service announcements and other media forms.

-- Advance the county’s website as a communication tool.
+- Advance the County’s website as a communication tool.
 Continue to work diligently towards meeting the requirements of House Bill 21-1110 which requires state and local public entities to meet established website accessibility standards where government websites must provide reasonable accommodations for people with disabilities by July 2024.

 - Continue to support the mission of the Energy Advisory Board and host the 9th Annual Energy Environment Symposium.